C.E.K. Mees Observatory

 The Observatory, the Gannett House, and the beautiful grounds surrounding them, are maintained by site superintendent Kurt Holmes, as they were by Kurt's father, Gene Holmes.

-The Observatory is used heavily in the introductory (freshman and sophomore) undergraduate astronomy classes at UR.
+The Observatory is used heavily in the introductory (first-years and sophomore) undergraduate astronomy classes at UR.
 Each student in AST 111 and AST 142 spends at least two nights per semester using the telescope and CCD camera/spectrograph as part of the laboratory components of these courses.
 Undergraduate students also have the option have using Mees observations as part their advanced lab course, PHY 243, and in their senior thesis.

-Tours and public observations
+Summer Tours and public observations

 In partnership with the Astronomy Section of the Rochester Academy of Sciences (ASRAS), we offer free tours of the Mees Observatory on Friday and Saturday nights during the months of June, July, and August.
 These tours are guided by a combination of senior ASRAS members, UR grad students and undergrads, and UR astrophysics faculty.
 The tours usually consist of an informational slide presentation about general astronomical topics, followed by the viewing of astronomical objects through the telescope.
 Though the tours are free, reservations are required, and can be arranged here.